CSP Tools

 ARThe archiver/linker.

-ARFLAGSThe linker flags.
-The last flag must be the flag for generating the output file.
-This is with most compilers "-o".
+ARFLAGSThe archiver/linker flags.
+The last flag must be the output-file flag, which is usually -o.

 CCThe C compiler, if any.
 Define CC if you use a C compiler.
 Define CXX if you are using a C++ compiler.